-Wild is great if you want to get through early game without losing much HP, but later you should transition into something that scales better.
+Wild is great if you want to get through an early game without losing much HP, but later you should transition into something that scales better.
 This synergy is heavily countered by armor, dodging and strong burst that doesn’t allow them to fully stack the bonus attack speed.

 To be honest, I haven’t seen too many people trying to stack Yordles in my games.
 6 Yordles with one extra Sorcerer can be a good strategy.
 It hard counters certain compositions like Nobles and Wilds, but the passive dodging almost useless against strong spell casters like Sorcerers and Elementalists.

 three of them give 35 health on-hit and extra 100 armor to one of your Nobles.
 Having all six provides this bonus to all of your champions of this origin.
-To get this powerful passive you’d have to collect: Fiora, Garen, Vayne, Lucian, Leona and Kayle.
+To get this powerful passive you’d have to collect: Fiora, Garen, Vayne, Lucian, Leona, and Kayle.

 At first, this composition has been dubbed the most overpowered in the game, sometimes even compared to the Yu-Gi-Oh!
 Exodia.
-There are a couple problems with that.
+There are a couple of problems with that.
 First: the bonus for three Nobles is not that great, you need to get all six of them to be really strong.
 Adding the fourth or the fifth one doesn’t really provide you with anything and you have to collect them anyway.

 The second drawback is: it has multiple counters that are actually much easier to assemble.
 Granted, six Nobles counter most Wild, Blademaster, Gunslinger and sometimes even Assassin comps.
 However, they get soft countered by the triple Void armor penetration.
-Moreover, Nobles lose pretty handedly to Sorcerers and Elementalists, since they deal mostly magic damage as they rely on spells.
+Moreover, Nobles lose pretty handedly to Sorcerers and Elementalists, since they deal mostly with magic damage as they rely on spells.

-Stacking Glacials gives all your units of this origin a chance to stun targets on auto attack.
+Stacking Glacials gives all your units of this origin a chance to stun targets on auto-attack.
 For two Glacials it’s 20%, four extend it to 30% and the cap at 6 is 45%.
-Reaching it requires finding: Braum, Lissandra, Ashe, Volibear, Sejuani and Anivia.
+Reaching it requires finding: Braum, Lissandra, Ashe, Volibear, Sejuani, and Anivia.

 Since the stun can proc on auto-attacks, the build scales tremendously with attack speed.
-Usually these builds rely on classic front-to-back compositions with full attack speed Ashe as the massive carry, almost always paired with a second Ranger to buff her even more.
+Usually, these builds rely on classic front-to-back compositions with full attack speed Ashe as the massive carry, almost always paired with a second Ranger to buff her even more.

 Item-wise Zeke’s Herald provides AoE attack speed steroid that you can put on all your Glacials to proc more stuns.
 Furthermore, Sejuani works really well with mana, since her Special Ability is a giant AoE crowd control.
 Items like Titanic Hydra or Runaan’s Hurricane let you hit multiple enemies at once and stunlock them even harder.

-Collecting Demons allows them to consume enemy’s mana and deal true damage equal to the mana that they depleted.
-For two of them it’s 40% on hit chance, four make it 60% and six up it to 80%.
+Collecting Demons allows them to consume the enemy’s mana and deal true damage equal to the mana that they depleted.
+For two of them, it’s 40% on hit chance, four make it 60% and six up it to 80%.
 There are seven units of this origin in the game: Elise, Varus, Aatrox, Evelynn, Morgana, Brand and Swain.

 Even though the passive seems pretty powerful, not that many people decide to stack Demons in their games.
 Not that many comps rely on their Special Abilities what would make this origin vulnerable to counters, but I don’t think that it’s the main reason.

 First of all, Elise is really weak, Varus is not the most reliable marksman due to the long casting time of his ultimate and Evelynn is not that strong either.
 At the same time, there are no Demons in the first tier which makes stacking them a little bit more difficult.
-At the same time Aatrox and Brand are really powerful units that can be set up as carries in respectively Blademaster and Elementalist comps.
+At the same time, Aatrox and Brand are really powerful units that can be set up as carries in respectively Blademaster and Elementalist comps.
 Both of those champions can deal tons of damage with Spear of Shojin, while Brand can also use some more mana or AP.

 TFT Champion Classes

 If you have two Guardians in your team, they will grant all the adjacent allies extra 40 armor at the beginning of the fight.
 These two units are Braum and Leona.
-This is also why Braum is a great addition to a Noble comp and Leona works great with Glacials, since they can get you this defensive bonus.
+This is also why Braum is a great addition to a Noble comp and Leona works great with Glacials since they can get you this defensive bonus.

 Champions that belong to this class stack mana two times faster than the others.
 Having three of them give you access to Daisy – the tanky golem that will be summoned at the beginning of the fight.
-The four available Elementalists are: Lissandra, Kennen, Brand and Anivia.
+The four available Elementalists are Lissandra, Kennen, Brand, and Anivia.

 Elementalists are extremely powerful in the midgame.
 Getting the golem fairly early is super overpowered and Brand has some really powerful stats.
 They are a great category to transition into during the midgame.
 Most of them also have some really powerful ultimates that can gain a lot from the Sorcerers’ boost.
 This class will gladly take any ability power and mana items.